andreasthoelke/dotvim/notes/server-setup.md

 # Copy a sub-folder from another project
 cp -r /Users/at/Documents/Server-Dev/pothos/pothos/examples/relay-windowed-pagination/src/ ./src/pagination-data-example
-note that adding a "/" to the source folder copies only the contents (not the folder itself) so you can create a new (renamed) folder at the target
+note that adding a "/" to the source folder copies only the contents (not the folder itself) so you can create a new (renamed) folder at the target also use leader yy, leader pp in dirvish to copy folders

 ## Install missing package
 pnpm add -D @pothos/plugin-relay